Yeshivah Centre, Sydney: Yeshiva Gedolah Rabbinical College of Sydney

 The Yeshiva Gedolah Rabbinical College, like other Chabad Yeshivot Gedolot, provides education and training to young men seeking ordination as rabbis.
 Established in 1986 by the Yeshiva Centre, it forms part of the Tomchei Temimim Yeshiva network.
 Rabbi Boruch Lesches served as its Rosh Yeshiva and Mashpia for almost twenty years.
 He has since left Sydney, and is currently serving as the rabbi of the Chabad-Lubavitch shul in Monsey, New York, which also contains a Yeshiva that is part of the Tomchei Temimim network.

 The Yeshiva Gedolah was administered by Rabbi Yossi Feldman, a son of the Chabad Emissary for New South Wales, Head Rabbi and spiritual leader for Chabad-Lubavitch, New South Wales, Pinchus Feldman, until February 2015 when, following Rabbi Yossi Feldman's evidence to the Royal Commission into Institutional Responses to Child Sexual Abuse, the NSW Jewish Board of Deputies labelled his views repugnant and declared him to be "unfit to hold any position of authority or leadership in the Jewish community".

 Yeshiva College

 Yeshiva College was a Jewish day school, established by the Yeshiva Centre in 1956.
 From 1968 to 2003 it was headed by Rabbi Pinchus Feldman.
 After financial difficulty, in late 2003 the Feldman family ceded control over the school to philanthropist Meir Moss for A$8,000,000.
-The school later rebranded as Kesser Torah.
+The school later rebranded as Kesser Torah College.
 In 2007 the Yeshiva opened a new school called Cheder Chabad Lubavitch, later renamed Yeshiva College Bondi Ltd.